yannikschnitzer/certifiably-robust-policies/README.md

 runtime per 10k trajectories: 0.8721466666666667sec
 ```

+**Note** that for this to run successfully, at least the `LUI` IMDP learning algorithm with optimisations has to be completed for the given case study.

 ### Visualising Case Studies and producing figures as per Figures 5 and 7

 We also provide a script to visualise the learning process saved in the *.csv* files, aggregated over all seeds.
 This can be run from the `TACAS25/certifiably-robust-policies/Performance_Plotting` directory as: